 Treatment

 You can typically treat contact dermatitis with over-the-counter anti-itch skin creams.
 Moist, cool compresses applied to the affected area can also help and also provide some instant relief.
-If your symptoms do not resolve after two to four weeks, if the rash is on your face or genitals, or if the rash is especially painful or widespread, it’s time to see the doctor.
+If your symptoms do not resolve after two to four weeks, if the rash is on your face or genitals, or if the rash is especially painful or widespread, it’s time to see your Connecticut primary care physician.

 2. Heat Rash